Serie A selects June 13 as provisional return date from coronavirus suspension | Goal.com

 Serie A has been on hiatus since March due to the coronavirus pandemic, with Italy one of the countries hardest hit by the virus.

-With teams in Serie A having returned to individualized training, government minister for sport Vincenzo Spadafora confirmed on Wednesday that teams have now been cleared for group training starting on Monday.
+With teams in Serie A having returned to individualised training, government minister for sport Vincenzo Spadafora confirmed on Wednesday that teams have now been cleared for group training starting on Monday.

-"A few minutes ago I received a letter from the president of the FIGC (Italian Football Federation) [Gabriele] Gravina, in which he announced that the FIGC had accepted all the comments of the Scientific Technical Committee, readjusting the protocol allowing without other difficulties to resume training from May 18."
+"A few minutes ago I received a letter from the president of the FIGC (Italian Football Federation) [Gabriele] Gravina, in which he announced that the FIGC had accepted all the comments of the Scientific Technical Committee, readjusting the protocol allowing without other difficulties to resume training from May 18," Spadafora said.

+Serie A also confirmed in a statement that all TV rights holders will be complying with payment deadlines, an important step as the league looks to avoid a major financial crisis.

+"The Assembly of the Serie A League met today with all the companies present and connected via video conference.
+Serie A reiterates, in the relationship with the licensees of the audiovisual rights 2018 through 2021, the need to comply with the payment deadlines set by contracts to maintain a constructive relationship with them," the statement read.